What type of degree do you want to study?

 Here are some of the most commonly asked questions our future student advisers get about applying to Deakin:

 If you're currently in Year 12, or applying for multiple courses or campuses, you must apply through VTAC.
 If you're applying direct to Deakin, first register and create an account on our application portal.
-For full details on how to complete your application, head to the how to apply page.
+If you're currently overseas you can also apply via an authorised agent.
+For more details, head to the How to apply page.

 Applications are now open.
-Not all courses are open at each application intake, so please check the relevant course page for full details.
+Not all courses are open at each application intake so be sure to check the relevant course page for full details.
 Learn more about how to apply.

 If you've previously registered your details through the application portal, you won't be able to register again with the same email.
-If you don't remember your login details, don't worry – just contact Student Central on 03 9244 6333 or submit an enquiry online.
-You can also visit the application portal assistance hub for further support.
+If you don't remember your login details simply contact Student Central on +61 3 9244 6333 or submit an enquiry online.

 Think of a personal statement like a job application cover letter.
 It should outline your motivation towards studying, your previous education and employment history, and how this course can assist your career aspirations or progression.